serverless-guru/sls-jest/doc/spies/eventbridge.md

 **Use adequate timeouts**

-When matchers evaluate an assertion, they wait up to a certain amount of time until the assertion can either be resolved, in which case the matcher returns immediately, or it stops and evaluates the assertion with the data it has at that moment.
+When matchers evaluate an assertion, they wait up to a certain amount of time until the assertion can either be resolved, in which case the matcher returns immediately, or it times out and evaluates the assertion with the data it has at that moment.
 Using too short timeouts can cause false negatives or positives as events that affect the result might arrive shortly after.
 On the other hand, using too long timeouts can artifitially slow down your test suite in some cases.
 Playing with different timeouts can reduce this inconvenient.
+Finding the right timeout may vary depending on yur architecture and use case.

 Cases where a long timeout can slow down your tests:

-- `expect(spy).not.toHaveEventMatchingObject(...): The macher must wait the full timeout in order to ensure the event is not seen.
+- `expect(spy).not.toHaveEventMatchingObject(...)`: The macher must wait the full timeout in order to ensure the event is not seen.

-- `expect(spy).toHaveEventMatchingObjectTimes(...)`: The matcher must make sure that no extra event is received.
+- `expect(spy).toHaveEventMatchingObjectTimes(..., 2)`: The matcher must make sure that no more than 2 events are received.

 In any case, as soon as the assertion can be resolved, the matcher will return immediately. e.g. the matcher expects exaclty 2 events, but sees 3.

-Timeouts can be specified at the spy leve, in the config, or case by case.
+Timeouts can be specified at the spy level, in the config (`matcherDefaultTimeout`), or case by case.
 Example:

 ```ts
 await expect(spy).not.toHaveEventMatchingObject(